breatheco-de/exercise-instagram-post/README.md

 - [https://fontawesome.com/](https://fontawesome.com/) ⚠️ Important: [import font-awesome from a CDN](https://cdnjs.com/libraries/font-awesome) (copy the first link) instead of the main website (ask the teacher for details if you need them)

-## What to do if you are stuck?
+## What to do if you're stuck?

 Ask the instructor or classmates right away.
-Do not stay stuck for more than 15 min because this is one of your first exercises, and you are not expected to know everything.
+Don't stay stuck for more than 15 min because this is one of your first exercises, and you are not expected to know everything.
 Ask questions!!!

 ## Fundamentals